Who Am I?

 I love to learn, through reading, attending trainings and conferences, watching webinars and documentaries, and getting out there and meeting people through volunteering, public speaking, and networking opportunities.
 I am an introvert, but I am making it work!
 There is so much interesting stuff to learn, and so many people to learn from.
 I often think that I wish I could talk about and share everything I’m learning with everyone in the whole wide world.
 That’s probably a little ambitious, so I’m going to do the best I can with the folks I CAN reach.

 This page is an effort to connect with others by sharing what I am learning and discovering along the way, and I have hopes that folks who stop by will share their knowledge and resources with me.
-I am thinking of this page as a gradually growing treasure chest of goodies/resources on sexual safety and related topics that will help me, and anyone else who is interested continue to move toward a culture of sexual safety.
+I am thinking of this page as a gradually growing treasure chest of goodies/resources on sexual safety and related topics that will help me, and anyone else who is interested continue to move toward a culture of sexual safety, wellness, and pleasure.

 "A word after a word after a word is power."